 It is part of our Environmental Policy to protect the biodiversity and habitats in the area around our projects.
 We seek to minimise and mitigate the impact of our developments before we begin a project, and continuously monitor the potential impact of operating projects on biodiversity.

 In addition to controlling the impacts of air and noise emissions, excessive illumination and human disturbance to plants and animals, planting programme is also in place to promote biodiversity through the cultivation of native trees and shrub species, and attract local wildlife.
 Our business partnered with ecological experts to assess identified sites and determine a baseline biodiversity measurement.
 Following each survey, a biodiversity management plan was prepared with site-specific measures to enhance the biodiversity potential.

+Water is a basic and irreplaceable natural resource in many of our activities.
 Based on the water risk framework of the World Resources Institute's (WRI) publication on financial risks from water constraints on power generation, we currently have no production plants/sites located in water-stressed areas and our operations are considered of low risk.
 Despite this, we have different plans for water conservation which includes reusing wastewater and rainwater at our power stations, adopting water efficiency appliances in our premises and preserving water quality by reducing discharge.
 We will continue to pursue opportunities to reduce water usage across our businesses in future.